contactlab/contacthub-sdk-dotnet/README.md

 Node currentNode = currentWorkspace.GetNode(ConfigurationManager.AppSettings["nodeID"].ToString());
 ```

-These instructions do not actually make the call to the remote system.
+This code do not actually make the call to the remote system.
 They are used only to initialize the node to enable it to operate properly.

 ### 6. Get all customers